top of page

 So many words in our vocabulary that once held weight, and gave us reassurance, no longer hold any meaning.
 Words like "Natural", "Organic", "Free-range", and "Chemical Free", no longer mean what they once did.
 The meaning has been twisted and misrepresented.
 What does Natural mean?
 To big business, anything natural is a product or substance that's original components came from nature, it doesn't take into consideration what was done to it between collecting it from nature and turning it into the product you are buying.

 Recently the term "Local" has been stretched and manipulated in a way I didn't foresee.
-Today companies use the term local to describe a product made in that country, that province, for example lets say BC.
-The customer has grown to understand that local means "better", but what they fail to understand is that we have malpractice and dirty agriculture even here in BC.
+Today companies use the term local to describe a product made in-country, or in-province.
+The customer has grown to understand that local means "better", but what they fail to understand is that we have "dirty" agriculture even here in BC.
 For example, I was recently told "I always buy local, I look for the BC grown sticker on my meat at the grocery store".
 I'm sorry to say, but BC has a large amount of commercial hog farms or CAFOs (confined animal feeding operations), where the majority of BC pork comes from.
 The term "farm-raised" falls into the same category, since any property that contains animals or crops is considered a farm, even these CAFOs are "farms", as are feed-lots and battery cage chicken barns, so any meat that wasn't raised in a lab is "farm-raised".

 Companies know that consumers are getting smarter, we want better products and we are willing to pay more for them.
 Don't be duped!
 Unless you know the farm, and have done your research, don't fall for the marketing ploys of these money grabbers.
 I'd personally rather you bought the cheaper food from the grocery store and then bought higher quality goods at a farmers market with the savings from the box store than you waste your money on fancy packaging.